-A malfunction occurs when a competitor's rifle or equipment does not function correctly.
+A malfunction is the failure of the rifle or ammunition to function properly.
 Any competitor who has a malfunction that they cannot correct must notify the Range Officer immediately.
 The competitor may correct the malfunction and continue shooting or replace the rifle if it cannot be safely aimed or fired if the repair or replacement can be completed within three (3) minutes.
 Rifle replacements must be approved by the Range Officer.
 After a malfunction repair or rifle replacement, a competitor may shoot additional sighting shots, but all sighting shots and any unfired record shots must be completed within the time remaining when the malfunction occurred.
 No additional time may be authorized for a malfunction repair or replacement, except that when the malfunction occurs within the last five-minutes of a stage, two (2) additional minutes of extra time shall be given to complete any sighters and unfired record shots.